Healthy Homes Assessment Waiwhetu

 Home Assessments Waiwhetu for Rental Properties

-There are a myriad of things to check in an house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-Some examples include:
+There are a myriad of things you should look for during the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are a few examples:

 • Is there adequate drainage and stopping of draughts?

-The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an tenant solutions ruling can have a significant impact for property managers and landlords.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can have a significant impact for property managers and landlords.
 For specialist advice, call today to schedule your rental properties house evaluation.

 home assessments for rental properties